googlearchive/friendlypix/web/README.md

 ## Initial setup, build tools and dependencies

-Friendly Pix is built using Javascript, Firebase and jQuery.
+Friendly Pix is built using Javascript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.
+The Auth flow is build using [Firebase-UI](https://github.com/firebase/firebaseui-web).
 Javascript dependencies are managed using [bower](http://bower.io/) and Build/Deploy tools dependencies are managed using [npm](https://www.npmjs.com/).
 Also Friendly Pix is written in ES2015 so for wide browser support we'll transpile the code to ES5 using [BabelJs](http://babeljs.io).

 Install all Build/Deploy tools dependencies by running: